open-cogsci/OpenSesame/readme.md

 ## Branches

 Each major version of OpenSesame lives in its own branch.
-The default branch is currently `loewenfeld`.
+The default branch is currently `4.0`.

 - `gibson` - 2.8
 - `heisenberg` - 2.9